Permanent Representative of Afghanistan to the United Nations

-The current Permanent Representative of Afghanistan is Naseer Ahmad Faiq.
+The current permanent representative of Afghanistan is Naseer Faiq.

-List of Afghan Permanent Representatives to the United Nations
+List of Afghan permanent representatives to the United Nations

-This is a list of Permanent Representatives of Afghanistan to the United Nations.
+This is a list of permanent representatives of Afghanistan to the United Nations.

 Note: Since December 2021, Afghanistan U.N.
 Mission diplomat Naseer Faiq has served as Afghanistan's chargé d’affaires to the UN.
-Taliban government of Afghanistan's pick for UN Ambassador Mohammad Suhail Shaheen remains unrecognized.
+The Taliban's pick for UN Ambassador Suhail Shaheen remains unrecognized.